ivanz/ivanz.github.io/_posts/2016-06-07-how-does-typescript-discover-type-declarations-definitions.md

 * (default) Include all `*.ts` (so also `*.d.ts`) files recursively.
 Files/paths can optionally be excluded using `exclude: [ "path1", "path2" ]`
 * Explicitly include a specific set of files for processing using `include: [ "path1", "path2" ]`

-What this means for us is that as long as the our type declarations files are included (implicilty or explicitly) in the `tsconfig.json` **we don't need to use tripple slash comments** to reference them, because they will already be part of the project/workspace.
+What this means for us is that as long as the our type declarations files are included (implicitly or explicitly) in the `tsconfig.json` **we don't need to use triple slash comments** to reference them, because they will already be part of the project/workspace.

 A typical `tsconfig.json` can look like this.